CNA-Tech/PKS-Ninja/LabGuides/PksPipelineInstall-IN2456/readme.md

 1.10 After coffee :coffee: and around ~150-200 minutes all the boxes in the pipeline should be green

-Note: If the pipline fails, you can click the job that failed and click the + sign to restart the failed task and the pipeline will resume
+Note: If the pipeline fails, you can click the job that failed and click the + sign to restart the failed task and the pipeline will resume

 <details><summary>Screenshot 1.10</summary>
 <img src="Images/2018-11-11-00-31-45.png">